eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 * Configure and manage Hackathon registration system
 * Maintain Hackathon [web page](https://www.ietf.org/how/runningcode/hackathons/)
-* Create and maintain web page for each Hackathon (e.g., [https://www.ietf.org/how/runningcode/hackathons/109-hackathon/](https://www.ietf.org/how/runningcode/hackathons/109-hackathon/))
+* Create and maintain web page for each Hackathon, e.g., <https://www.ietf.org/how/runningcode/hackathons/110-hackathon/>
-* Create wiki page for each Hackathon (e.g., [https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon](https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon)).
+* Create wiki page for each Hackathon, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/110hackathon>.
 This is initialized and updated at times by the Secretariat, but the Chair(s) are ultimately responsible for maintaining it.
 * Handle venue logistics for Hackathon, Hackdemo Happy Hour, and Code Lounge (e.g., reserve room, food and beverages, AV, etc.)
-* Internal IETF promotion (e.g., email messages to community)
+* Internal IETF promotion (e.g., email messages to IETF community)
 * Assist with external outreach, as needed, including finding sponsors

 ## Sponsor